somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

    - $$(d E)_{E*} = 0$$.

    - The first equation above, holds as a property of the Language of Differentiation.
 That is, be it any Language (Structure), one cannot create a Boundary of that Language within a Boundary already made in that Language.
-This is clear since, any sub-Boundary within itself within  two Phases on either side, any other boundary which also Differentiates the two   or some other structure (Language), it always holds.
-The second
+This is clear since, any sub-Boundary within itself within  two Phases on either side, any other boundary which also Differentiates the two must coincide with the same.
+The second equation above holds at every Degree of a Language independently.

 * (As a sidenote) The above paragraph is an example of a language differentiation process which takes English Language and reduces its degrees of freedom by compressing it to rigid symbols.
 That is, a statement of some length (one dimension) was reduced to a Rigid symbol of zero dimension, which is a loss of degree of freedom.
 This differential form of English Language is called Language of Mathematics (this will be seen later).